lcarlaw/meso/README.md

 Archived native hybrid-sigma coordinate HRRR data will be downloaded into the `./IO/data` directory and upscaled to 13 km grid spacing (same as the RAP).

-The HRRR archive on the Google Cloud appears to go back to 2014/07/30.
-The RAP/RUC archive on the THREDDS server goes back further, but you may notice more errors when downloading due to data response latencies during the web retrieval steps.
+The HRRR archive on the Google Cloud appears to go back to the 18z run on 2014-07-30, while RAP data is available back to the 00z run on 2021-02-22.
+The RAP/RUC archive on the THREDDS server goes back further, but you may notice more errors when downloading due to data response latencies during the web retrieval steps, or missing model runs.

 ### Creating placefiles
 ```